p3et/dmgm/README.md

 The only difference is the final method call in the `PatternMiningBuilder`.
 Every extracted pattern will have `DmgmConstants.PropertyKeys.CATEGORY` property value.
 Patterns will be extracted redundantly but only once per category.
 The support property reflect the category support.
 If a pattern is not reported for a category, it's support in this category can be considered to be 0.

 #### Generalized Subgraph Mining
+[Generalized Subgraph Mining](https://dbs.uni-leipzig.de/file/gmdfsm.pdf) is an extension to either FSM or CSM.
+In some scenarios labels can be associated to taxonomies and, thus, expressed by taxonomy paths such as `Germany->Saxony->Leipzig` and not only patterns that include `Leipzig` can be infrequent while more general patterns containing `Saxony` are frequent and point of interest.
+DMGM supports vertex-generalized version of FSM and CSM.
+Therefore, taxonomy paths must used as vertex labels in the format of `Germany_Saxony_Leipzig`, i.e., level-wise from taxonomy root to leaf and separated by `_`.
+Please ensure, that `_` is not part of single levels.
+The application is analogous to FSM/CSM:

 ```java
 CollectionToCollectionOperator operator = new PatternMiningBuilder(database, parallel)